 The company plans to deliver up to 2,500 aircraft in the United States' 50 largest cities by 2025-26.
 It will start with the cargo version in 2023, begin passenger service in 2024 and offer pilot-optional autonomy by 2030.
 Airspace Experience Technologies has estimated the cost of materials for each aircraft will be less than $500,000.00 USD, and have calculated a possible sales price for their aircraft in the range $1 million USD.
 The company has also estimated the cost for an air taxi one-way ticket to be about the same as an Uber Black ride (An Uber premium service which is roughly $8-12 per mile, in 2020 US dollars).

-Aircraft type: Hybrid-electric or eVTOL tiltwing passenger or cargo aircraft
+Aircraft type: Hybrid-electric VTOL or eVTOL tilt-wing passenger or cargo concept design aircraft

 Piloting: Autonomous or pilot assisted